My Dog Won't Eat

 • Dental discomfort and nausea often look like pickiness, especially when kibble is refused.

-• Track intake, treats, water, and weight; clear notes make veterinary decisions faster and calmer.
+• Track intake, treats, water, and weight; clear notes make veterinary decisions faster—and call promptly if refusal passes 24 hours or comes with vomiting, weakness, or pain.

-When you’re thinking, “my dog won’t eat,” the first job is to separate preference from illness.
-A dog can skip a meal after a change in routine, a new bag of food, travel, or a stressful week.
-But a true dog loss of appetite is different: it tends to persist, it changes energy and mood, and it often comes with other small clues—less drinking, hiding, drooling, lip-licking, or a sudden refusal of treats.
+The first job is to separate preference from illness—and the clues are usually right there at the bowl.
+A dog can skip one meal after a routine change, a new bag of food, travel, or a stressful week.
+A true loss of appetite is different: it persists, it shifts energy and mood, and it travels with other signs—less drinking, hiding, drooling, lip-licking, or a sudden refusal of even favorite treats.
+Those are the signs of no appetite worth acting on.

-Start by noticing what “won’t eat” really means in your home.
-Is your dog refusing everything, or only kibble?
+Start by pinning down what 'won't eat' means in your home.
+Refusing everything, or only kibble?
 Eating half, then walking away?
-Eating at night but not in the morning?
-These patterns matter because they point toward nausea, dental discomfort, anxiety, heat, or simple palatability issues.
-Diet transitions can reduce appetite, and the nutrient profile of a food can influence acceptance (German K, 2025).
+Eating at night but not morning?
+Each pattern points somewhere different—nausea, dental discomfort, anxiety, heat, or simple palatability.
+Diet transitions can also reduce appetite, since a food's nutrient profile influences acceptance (German K, 2025).

 Appetite as a Signal: Preference, Stress, Pain, or Illness